fish-shell/fish-shell/STYLEGUIDE.md

 ## Naming

 All names in code should be `small_snake_case`.
-No Hungary notation is used.
+No Hungarian notation is used.
 Classes and structs names should be followed by `_t`.

 [dox]: http://www.stack.nl/~dimitri/doxygen/ "Doxygen homepage"